 Identified evacuation centres are normally located at secure places which have small chances from being drowned by flood.
 However, due to extreme flood situation in January 2015, several evacuation centres in Kelantan were unexpectedly drowned.
 Currently, there is no study done on proposing a decision support aid to reallocate victims and resources of the evacuation centres when the situation getting worsens.
 Therefore, this study proposes a decision aid model to be utilized in realizing an adaptive emergency evacuation centres management system.
 This study will undergo three phases which are information gathering, development of algorithm and models; and evaluation of the proposed algorithm against existing swarm algorithms and user acceptance test of the developed adaptive system.
-The proposed model operates based on a multi-objective optimization algorithm that creates an optimal schedule for the relocation of victims that is required to be transported to other identified centres.
+The proposed model operates based on a multi-objective optimization algorithm that creates an optimal schedule for the relocation of victims and resources for an evacuation centre.
+The schedule includes solution on the quantity of victims that is required to be transported to other identified centres.
 Such a solution is proposed based on one of the swarm intelligence algorithms which is known as Firefly Algorithm (FA).
 The proposed decision aid model and the adaptive system can be applied in supporting the National Security Council's respond mechanisms for handling disaster management level II (State level) especially in providing better management of the flood evacuating centres.